 - Farm Policy Outlook from the Texas A&M Agricultural and Food Policy Center

-The event is made free of charge for attendees because of the generous support of the event’s sponsors.
+The entire event is made free of charge for attendees thanks to the generous support of sponsors.

 The Texas Wheat Producers Association is a voluntary membership organization of wheat producers in Texas.
 The association provides growers a concentrated, organized voice in political matters affecting the production and marketing of their crops.
 For more information, visit http://www.texaswheat.org.